No-Cash-7970/duckySigner/docs/decisions/20240102-use-echo-web-framework.md

 ## Context and Problem Statement

-Which Go web framework should be used to create the local wallet connection server?
+Which Go web framework should be used to create the local dApp connect server?
 The server should not receive a large number of requests and would need to be able to handle a connection that lasts for several minutes (while waiting for user to respond).

 ## Decision Drivers